Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 This document has no IANA actions.

-# Appendix 1, Template preparation
+# Appendix I: Template preparation

 This appendix should be removed when the template will be stable.

 It is based on the example from https://datatracker.ietf.org/doc/rfc9450/.

 ## Use Case Description

 General description of the use case.

 ## GREEN WG Charter Specifics

 (if there are no GREEN specific aspects, then it is not a UC to be documented) For example, the use case involves components that can report on energy consumption and that might be reconfigured (on a local or global scale) to operate based on energy goals/limitations.

 ### The Need for Energy Efficiency

 ## Requirements for GREEN

 Examples (can be split into different categories to facilitate a summary at the end of the document):
 - Granularity of measurements should be per component, per line, per port
 - Ability to switch on/off, put on sleep mode… components.